PapenfussLab/PathOS/Docker/README.md

 To build a custom PathOS Docker image - say, once you have made changes to the source code - follow the instructions below.

 You must first re-build PathOS.
+At time of writing, we use Java 7, Gradle 1.10, and Grails 2.3.7 to build PathOS.
+Building PathOS is unlikely to work with other versions.

 ```
   # navigate to the root PathOS dir in your cloned repository